-- Ownership rights/access to the intellectual property necessary for the development and/or commercialization of products or technologies supported with this award and the Government's ability to access such products or technologies in the future. - A risk analysis for cost, schedule, manufacturability, and sustainability. - Attachment 8: Current Quad Chart (one-page limit): Upload as "QuadChart.ppt."
-Provide a current Quad Chart in the same PowerPoint (.ppt) format as in the pre-application.
-If no changes have been made to the project, the same Quad Chart submitted with the pre-application may be used. - Attachment 9: PI Eligibility Statement (one-page limit if applicable, required for Research Level 1/New Investigator): Upload as "PIEligibility.pdf."
-Use the Eligibility Statement template (available for download on the Full Announcement page for this Program Announcement/ Funding Opportunity on Grants.gov) signed by the Department Chair, Dean, or equivalent official to verify that the PI meets the eligibility requirements shown in Section I.D., Eligibility Information, of this Program Announcement/Funding Opportunity. - Attachment 10: IND/IDE Documentation (if applicable; no page limit): If submitting multiple documents, start each document on a new page.
-Combine and upload as a single file named "IND-IDE.pdf." - Complete the IND/IDE Documentation Form, which is available for download on the Full Announcement page for this Program Announcement/Funding Opportunity on Grants.gov. - If an IND or IDE has been submitted, an explanation of the status of the IND or IDE should be provided (e.g., past the critical 30-day period, pending response to questions raised by the Agency, on clinical hold).
+- A brief schedule and milestones for transitioning the intervention (if applicable) to the next phase of development (e.g., next-phase clinical trials, commercialization, delivery to the military or civilian market, incorporation into clinical practice, and/or approval by the FDA).
+Include identification of the FDA regulatory strategy (if appropriate). - Ownership rights/access to the intellectual property necessary for the development and/or commercialization of products or technologies supported with this award and the Government's ability to access such products or technologies in the future. - A risk analysis for cost, schedule, manufacturability, and sustainability. - Attachment 8: Current Quad Chart: Upload as "QuadChart.ppt": Provide a current Quad Chart in the same .ppt format as in the pre-application.
+If no changes have been made to the project, the same Quad Chart submitted with the pre-application may be used. - Attachment 9: PI Eligibility Statement (one-page limit; required for Funding Level 1/New Investigator): Upload as "PIEligibility.pdf."
+Use the Eligibility Statement template (available for download on the Full Announcement page for this Program Announcement/Funding Opportunity on Grants.gov) signed by the Department Chair, Dean, or equivalent official to verify that the PI meets the eligibility requirements shown in Section I.D., Eligibility Information, of this funding opportunity. - Attachment 10: IND/IDE Documentation (if applicable): Upload as "IND-IDE.pdf."
+If submitting multiple documents, start each document on a new page.
+Combine and upload as a single file named "IND-IDE.pdf." - Complete the IND/IDE Documentation Form, which is available for download on the Full Announcement page for this Program Announcement/Funding Opportunity on Grants.gov. - If an IND or IDE has been submitted, an explanation of the status of the IND or IDE should be provided (e.g., beyond 30-day waiting period, pending response to questions raised by the Agency, on clinical hold.)
 Inclusion of a copy of the Agency meeting minutes is encouraged but not required.
-If the IND or IDE application is not yet submitted, provide evidence that an IND or IDE will be submitted within 120 days of award.
+If the IND or IDE application is not yet submitted, provide evidence that an IND or IDE will be submitted within 60 days of award.
 Examples include a pre-IND or pre-IDE meeting with the FDA, a pre-IND/pre-IDE meeting request to the FDA, or other communication with the FDA.
 Provide the anticipated date of IND/IDE submission.
 If an IND or IDE is not required for the proposed study, provide evidence in the form of communication from the FDA or the IRB of record to that effect.